Maxwell Knight: Sir George Makgill's Industrial Intelligence Bureau [IIB]

-MI6 - The Secret Service
+MI6 – the Secret Service

-Throughout the first part of the 1920s, and largely driven ny successive governments' reluctance reverse the post war cuts to the domestic intelligence service, MI6 were lobby the House of Commons Secret Service for a single domestic and overseas Intelligence service, which they would dominate because of the cuts to the size of MI5.
+Throughout the first part of the 1920s, and largely driven by successive governments' reluctance reverse the post war cuts to the domestic intelligence service, MI6 were lobby the House of Commons Secret Service for a single domestic and overseas Intelligence service, which they would dominate because of the cuts to the size of MI5.
 This was never endorsed by the committee.
 But in 1925 when the head of MI6, Admiral Sinclair, told the Committee that because of MI5s inability to run agents that they were having to run agents in the UK nothing was done to prevent this.

-Desmond Morton was the head of Section V of MI6 responsible for Industrial and Political Intelligence where most of the domestic agent running occurred.
-Morton had been told by Nesta Webster (a longstanding and well-known anti-socialist and anti-semitic campaigner and family friend of John Baker White about the work of Knight's network of fascist agents.
+Desmond Morton was the head of Section V of MI6 responsible for Industrial and Political Intelligence, where most of the domestic agent running occurred.
+Morton had been told by Nesta Webster (a longstanding and well-known anti-socialist and antisemitic campaigner and family friend of John Baker White about the work of Knight's network of fascist agents.
 In December 1929 Knight and his agents were recruited into MI6.
 Morton reported the recruitment to Sinclair:"[Knight] makes an excellent impression, is clearly perfectly honest, and at need prepared to do anything, but is at the same time not wild.
 When required by his previous masters, he and two friends burgled, three nights running, the premises of the local committee of the Communist Party in Scotland, the branch of the Labour Research Department there and the Y[oung] C[ommunist] L[eague] HQ."